interactions-py/interactions.py/docs/api.rst

 API Reference
 =============

-This page outlines the API wrapper of discord-interactions.
+This page outlines the client-facing implementation.

 Interactions
 ************